 I love researching the posts; coming up with ideas usually isn’t a problem as there’s so much to share about this wonderful part of the world that I live in.
 But best of all I love getting feedback, from friends privately, in comments both here and on Facebook and Twitter and from guests staying at the gîte who use it to explore the area.
 I have wonderful readers all over the world, commenting from Canada, India, Australia, USA as well as Europe and I’ve even been written about by other bloggers which is the ultimate accolade.
 When I nervously pressed “publish” on my first post on 18 April 2012 I, like most new bloggers I imagine, wondered if anyone at all would read it and I certainly never expected such success.
 Thank you all for supporting me in this venture over the last year.

 Perhaps the most unexpected pleasure that blogging has brought me, however, is contact with other bloggers and my readers, many of whom are bloggers themselves.
 There’s a whole other world out there that I didn’t know existed until I became a blogger myself.
 There are so many talented and interesting people writing about their passions that I could read blogs all day every day and never do another thing!
-Click here to see some of the blogs I read and enjoy from all different walks of life though you’ll notice a strong bias towards travel.

-So, what do you think about the idea of writing about other travels I’ve done, not just focussing on the south of France?
+So, what do you think about the idea of writing about other travels I’ve done, not just focusing on the south of France?
 What would you like to see more of?
 I’d love to get your feedback.